siconos/siconos/Front-End/doc/python/modules/Kernel/Modelisation.rst

 where :
- - :math:`q` is the state vector, here of size 1.
-The only coordinate corresponds to the height of the center of the ball.
+ - :math:`q` is the state vector. :math:`q \in \mathbb{R}^{1}`.
+The only coordinate
+   corresponds to the height of the center of the ball.
- - :math:`M` is the time invariant mass matrix, here of size 1 * 1.
+ - :math:`M` is the time invariant mass matrix. :math:`M` is a 1 x 1 matrix.
- - :math:`F_{ext}` are the external forces, here the gravity.
+ - :math:`F_{ext}` contains the external forces.
+Here the gravity is applied.
  - :math:`p` is the reaction force due to the nonsmooth interaction with the floor.

 We first import the needed classes from `Siconos.Kernel` module:

- - `LagrangianLinearTIDS`, for a linear lagrangian time invariant dynamical system object.
+ - `LagrangianLinearTIDS`, for a Linear Lagrangian Time Invariant Dynamical System object.
- - `LagrangianLinearTIR`, for a linear lagrangian time invariant relation object.
+ - `LagrangianLinearTIR`, for a Linear Lagrangian Time Invariant Relation object.
- - `NewtonImpactNSL`, for a Newton Impact non smooth law object.
+ - `NewtonImpactNSL`, for a Newton Impact NonSmooth Law object.
- - `Interaction`, to build an object that will tie the relation and the nonsmooth law.
+ - `Interaction`, to build an object that glues the relation and the nonsmooth law.
- - `Model`, to build an object that will gather the whole definitions.
+ - `Model`, to build an object that gathers all the modeling and simulation objects.

 .. testcode::